marfurt/ValidationKit/README.md

 # ValidationKit

-A small validation library for validating user input in text fields
+A small iOS validation library for validating user input in text fields.